AhmadYousif89/Switch-game/README.md

 # Switch-game

-- score 100 point to win the game
+- Score 100 point to win the game

 ## How to play

-- hit the start game button to start the game, have fun
+- Roll the dice and have fun 😉